Tacloban

-Tacloban (/tækˈloʊbən/ tak-LOH-ban; /tl/), officially the City of Tacloban (Syudad han Tacloban; Lungsod ng Tacloban), is a highly urbanized city on Leyte island in the Eastern Visayas region of the Philippines.
-According to the 2024 census, Tacloban has a population of 259,353, making it the most populous city in the Eastern Visayas.
+Tacloban (/tækˈloʊbən/ tak-LOH-ban; /tl/), officially the City of Tacloban (Syudad han Tacloban; Lungsod ng Tacloban), is a highly urbanized city in the Eastern Visayas region of the Philippines.
+According to the 2024 census, it has a population of 259,353, making it the most populous city in Eastern Visayas.
 The city is located 360 mi southeast of Manila.

-Tacloban is the regional center of the Eastern Visayas region.
-It is also the largest city and capital of the province of Leyte, wherein it is geographically situated and grouped under the province by the Philippine Statistics Authority, but the city is governed and administered independently from it.
+Tacloban is the regional center of Eastern Visayas and the largest city and capital of Leyte.
+Although geographically situated within Leyte and grouped with the province by the Philippine Statistics Authority, it is administratively independent.

-Tacloban was briefly the capital of the Philippines under the Commonwealth government from October 20, 1944 to February 27, 1945.
-In an extensive survey by the Asian Institute of Management Policy Center released in July 2010, Tacloban ranks as the fifth most competitive city in the Philippines, and second in the emerging cities category.
-On November 8, 2013, the city was largely destroyed by Typhoon Haiyan, having previously suffered similar destruction and loss of life in 1897 and 1912.
-On January 17, 2015, Pope Francis visited Tacloban during his papal visit to the Philippines and held a mass at Barangay San Jose and the Daniel Z. Romualdez Airport.
+Tacloban briefly served as the capital of the Philippines under the Commonwealth government from October 20, 1944, to February 27, 1945.
+In a survey released by the Asian Institute of Management Policy Center in 2010, it ranked fifth among the country's most competitive cities and second among emerging cities.
+The city was devastated by Typhoon Haiyan on November 8, 2013, having previously suffered similarly destructive typhoons in 1897 and 1912.
+On January 17, 2015, Pope Francis visited Tacloban during his apostolic visit to the Philippines and celebrated Mass at Barangay San Jose and Daniel Z. Romualdez Airport.